Pain Manag. 2020 May;10(3):141-145.

 Keywords: Dejerine–Roussy syndrome; central pain; neuromodulation; neuropathic pain; scrambler therapy; thalamic pain.

-Scarica l’articolo completo https://scramblertherapyitalia.it/wp-content/uploads/2020/11/1.34Treatment-of-Déjerine-Roussy-Syndrome-Pain-With-Scrambler-Therapy-luglio2020-.pdf
+Scarica l’articolo completo https://www.scramblertherapyitalia.it/wp-content/uploads/2020/11/1.34Treatment-of-Déjerine-Roussy-Syndrome-Pain-With-Scrambler-Therapy-luglio2020-.pdf